telefonicaid/fiware-orion/doc/manuals/orion-api.md

   attributes of the entity changes and at the same time `expression` matches.
 * If neither `attrs` nor `expression` are used, a notification is sent whenever any of the attributes of the entity changes.

+Note that changing the metadata of a given attribute is considered a change even though the attribute value itself hasn't changed.

 #### `subscription.notification`